tensorspace-team/tensorspace/docs/preprocess/Keras/README.md

 * The weight files are named like "group1-shard1of1" which are used and written within the `model.json` file.
 Hence we **DO NOT** suggest to modify the name of weight files, unless really necessary.
 If you really want to modify them, please modify the content in the `.json` (i.e. `model.json`) as well.
 * For more detailed information about tfjs-converter, you can visit [here](https://github.com/tensorflow/tfjs-converter).

-If everything looks good, you shall be ready for the next step - "2.
-Apply TensorSpace API from the model structure".
+If everything looks good, you shall be ready for the next step - [Load a TensorSpace compatible model]()(TBD).